3 Electrodynamics

 Here $Q$ is the charge in $V$ and $I$ is the current passing through $A$.
 The corresponding experimental findings that led to the formulation of the equations are the following:

-If you write down the MWGen component by component, you get eight equations for the six components of the electromagnetic field.
-The question therefore arises as to whether the MWGen are overdetermined and do not have non-trivial solutions.
+Writing the Maxwell equations component by component, one obtains eight equations for the six components of the electromagnetic field.
+The question therefore arises whether the Maxwell equations are overdetermined and have no non-trivial solutions.
 This section shows that this is not the case.

 \[ \begin{align} \mathbf{B} = \nabla\times\mathbf{A}, \tag{3.10}\label{eq:b_vom_pot} \end{align} \]